pts/pts-mw386as-linux/README.md

 supports 16-bit and 32-bit mode, and it knows most Intel 386 instructions and addressing modes.

+The assembler is smart about memory usage: it only uses a small constant amount of memory for input and output files, and it only keeps symbols (i.e. labels) and macros in memory.
+It is also smart about optimizing jumps: it gerenates the shorter version of the jump in some cases (but not as smart as NASM).

 ## The binary ports

 Some of the ports in pts-mw386as-linux are direct Linux i386 ports of the